senthalan2/react-native-pdf-annotation/README.md

 ![Step_8.1](https://github.com/senthalan2/react-native-pdf-annotation/blob/main/assets/step_8.1.png)

-In the same `Build Settings`, search for `Objective-C Automatic Reference Counting` and change its value to `No`.
+In the same `Build Settings`, search for `Objective-C Automatic Reference Counting` and change its value to `No`, as shown in the image below.

 ![Step_8.2](https://github.com/senthalan2/react-native-pdf-annotation/blob/main/assets/step_8.2.png)